MelindaZhang2020/CI-MS4-Kumite-Dojo/README.md

 MEDIA_URL = f"https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/"
 ```

-4.With your S3 bucket now set up, you can create a new folder called media (at the same level as the newly added static folder) and upload any required media files to it, making sure they are publicly accessible under **Permissions**
+8.With your S3 bucket now set up, you can create a new folder called media (at the same level as the newly added static folder) and upload any required media files to it, making sure they are publicly accessible under **Permissions**

-5.Add stripe keys in config vars in heroku, make sure the name match settings.py
+9.Add stripe keys in Config Vars in heroku, making sure the name matches settings.py

-6.Add stripe webhook endpoint with the deployed site url:
+10.Add stripe webhook endpoint with the deployed site url:

 ```
 https://kumite-dojo.herokuapp.com/checkout/wh/

 ```
-7.Get the new `STRIPE_WH_SECRET` and added it to the config vars.
+11.Get the new `STRIPE_WH_SECRET` and added it to the config vars.

-8.Now your site is fully deployed at [https://kumite-dojo.herokuapp.com](https://kumite-dojo.herokuapp.com)
+12.Now your site is fully deployed at [https://kumite-dojo.herokuapp.com](https://kumite-dojo.herokuapp.com)

 </details>